Living on Campus & Safety

 - Always lock your door no matter how short of a time you’ll be away from your apartment or res hall room, even if your roommates are home.

-- Always ask,” Who is it?” and check your door peep hole when there’s a knock on your door.
+- Always confirm who is at your door before opening it.
+Use the door peep hole and ask people to identify themselves before opening the door.
 All Residential Life staff will have proper identification and uniforms on while in residential communities for cleaning or maintenance reasons.

 - Emergency exits are marked for your safety and well-being.
 Let’s leave those signs where they are; no need to take them down.